 This understanding contradicts the Arabic wording of verse 4:34, and conflicts with the rest of the Quran.

 In actuality, verse 4:34 clearly says nothing of the sort.
 It simply states that men are responsible for the upkeep of their households, so (Arabic: fa) women have a parallel responsibility to maintain their morals and guard what God guards (being qanitat).
 If bad behavior (nushuz)/failure to obey God’s commands is apprehended from a woman, reconciliatory steps must be taken, and authorities should potentially get involved.
-Then if the woman cooperates, divorce/talaq should not be sought (“do not seek a way against them”).
+If the woman cooperates, the issue should be dropped and a way against her should not be sought.

 This understanding becomes readily apparent when verse 4:34 is cross-referenced and prejudices are left behind.
 If I should dare say so, it’s really not that difficult.